-How to Calculate Trace Length from Time Delay Value for High-speed Signals
+How to Calculate Trace Length for High-speed Signals

 According to physics, electromagnetic signals travel in a vacuum or through the air at the same speed as light, which is:

 Vc = 3 x 108M/sec = 186,000 miles/second = 11.8 inch/nanosecond

 A signal travels on a PCB transmission line at a slower speed, affected by the dielectric constant (Er) of the PCB material.
 The transmission line structure also affects the signal speed.